If you are a blogger then you know that your website appearance really determines how people respond to your content.

 Yes, content is key, but people also judge your blog by how it looks.

-Luckily, there are thousands of themes to choose from.
+Luckily, there are thousands of WordPress themes for blogs in 2020 to choose from.

 Problem is, how do you know which theme is well suited for your blog/website?